Sikbik/fluxd-rust/fluxd_rust/docs/CONFIGURATION.md

 Fjall write throttling due to L0 segment buildup.
 Practical mitigations:

 - Ensure `--db-write-buffer-mb` is comfortably above `--db-memtable-mb × 19` (current partition count).
+- Ensure `--db-journal-mb` is at least `2 × --db-memtable-mb × 19` (journal GC requires all partitions to flush).
 - Increase `--db-compaction-workers` (and optionally `--db-flush-workers`) on hosts with spare CPU.

+When `--db-write-buffer-mb` or `--db-journal-mb` is set below these minima, `fluxd` clamps the values upward at startup (and prints a warning) to avoid long write halts.

 ## Chainstate caching